-Timed to coincide with the 50th anniversary of the founding of the U.S. Navy Fighter Weapons School, aka “TOPGUN”–and the premiere of Jerry Bruckheimer’s summer 2019 sequel to his blockbuster movie–the “Godfather of TOPGUN” shares the never-before-told story of how he and eight other risk-takers revolutionized the art of aerial combat and created the center for excellence and incubator of leadership that thrives to this day.
+Timed to coincide with the 50th anniversary of the founding of the U.S. Navy Fighter Weapons School, aka “TOPGUN,” the founder of the program shares the untold story of how he and eight other young pilots revolutionized the art of aerial combat and created the center for excellence and incubator of leadership that thrives to this day.

-Here is the inside story of TOPGUN, written by Dan Pedersen, the man who was picked to lead it at the start, from Miramar to Area 51 to the war in Vietnam.
+Now, the Fighter Weapons School’s founder, the man who was picked to lead it at the start, from Miramar to Area 51 to the war in Vietnam, tells the inside story.
 Pedersen established a legacy that was built by him and his “Original Eight” and carried on for six decades by some of America’s greatest leaders.
-The book is a heartfelt personal testimony to an elite community of risk-takers, innovators, and disruptors who can stand as an inspiration to all.
+The book is a heartfelt personal testimony to an elite community of innovators and disruptors who stand as an inspiration to all.